Even as Vaccinations Increase and Pandemic Slowly Ends

 “With new mandates to get kids back to school, there is the thought that life will resume and parents will go back to the office, but that’s not necessarily the case,” said Ben Williams, owner of SDI Architecture.
 “Both businesses and employees have made major, expensive renovations and they will not be abandoning these large investments.
 Work From Home will remain at the very least an option for many people in fields that allow for the choice.
 Businesses are well aware of the cost-saving benefits of employees working from home, with the office as a social space for meetings and group work.
 We are designing offices with less space for individual desks and more space for collaboration.
 Additionally, office footprints have shrunk as businesses anticipate much of their workforce to continue to work remotely.”

-According to NPR, more than 75% of homeowners have done a home renovation project last year.
+According to NPR, more than 75% of homeowners did a home renovation project last year.
 Many homeowners have built home gyms, bars, lounge areas, work stations and updated their outdoor space to accommodate more aspects of life on one plot of land, often with a number of residents of varying ages.
 Popular outdoor modifications include eco-friendly patios, fire pits, and backyard kitchens complete with stovetops, grills and counter space.

 “Folks have invested a lot of resources into making their homes and properties a place to work productively and safely gather with friends, and that is not stopping.
 We are continuing to see more and more home upgrades of all sizes, from outdoor kitchens to plunge pool installations in preparation for the summer,” said Michael Pallone, owner of Wollaston Development.
 “These cooling pools are perfect for smaller yards, where there isn’t room for a full-sized pool.
 The word is getting out that there is so much you can do with your space, whatever the size.
 After spending so much time at home, our views of what’s possible have morphed.
 It’s been wonderful to see the creative use of space that transforms a simple lawn into an oasis for the upcoming season.”